 These idols are shipped and sold everywhere in India for temples, for festivals or just for private clients.
 They keep making them, not to fulfill a pending order, but because people will always look to buy one (or more) and they know this is the place to go to.

-As we approached the three men working we asked if we were given permission to photograph their work process and the art pieces.
-They kindly invited us in and a few seconds later we were surrounded by the family’s children wanting to pose for the pictures — some of the images that we share here of the (already) beautiful statues are enriched by bright eyes and big smiles.
+As we approached the three men working, we asked if we were given permission to photograph their work process and the art pieces.
+They kindly invited us in, and a few seconds later we were surrounded by the family’s children wanting to pose for the pictures — bright eyes and big smiles enrich some of the images that we share here of the (already) beautiful statues.
 At every click, they asked us to see the result.

 At this time of year, they are preparing these statues for the ten days of Ganesh Chaturthi – the Hindu festival that celebrates the rebirth of Lord Ganesh and that this year (2014) starts on the 29th of August and ends on the 8th of September with the celebrations of Ananta Chaturdasi.
 I never found the courage to ask them how much they sell the idols for, but I hope it’s a fair price for their art.